TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

       usable as simple coroutines.

    :pep:`380` - Syntax for Delegating to a Subgenerator
-      The proposal to introduce the :token:`yield_from` syntax, making delegation to subgenerators easy.
+      The proposal to introduce the :token:`yield_kutoka` syntax, making delegation to subgenerators easy.

    :pep:`525` - Asynchronous Generators